-The increasing number of international courts and tribunals (ICs) in recent years has sparked great interest because of the many theoretical and practical ramifications deriving from it.
-The ESIL Interest Group on International Courts and Tribunals fosters further discussion of the legal aspects of these ICs among European scholars and practitioners.
+The increasing number of international courts and tribunals (ICs) in recent years has sparked great interest because of the many theoretical and practical ramifications deriving from their work.
+The ESIL Interest Group on International Courts and Tribunals fosters further discussion of the legal aspects of these ICs among scholars and practitioners.

 The conveners of the IGICT for 2020-2024 are: